nim-lang/Nim/doc/manual.md

 When counting is not enough to select an overload, type comparison begins.
-Parameters are iterated by position (or index) and these parameter pairs are compared for their type relation.
+Parameters are iterated by position and these parameter pairs are compared for their type relation.
 The general goal of this comparison is to determine which parameter is more specific.
 The "rules" for this comparison are not meant to be be completely exhaustive.
 It is crucial to understand that the parameters are not compared with the types of inputs from the callsite, but with the parameters of competing candidates.